Eadgyth/Programming-Editor/README.md

 <p>
 SHORT DESCRIPTION<br>
-To use built-in functions for running code a file is opened or newly saved and a project is defined by selecting a project category in the 'Project' menu.
+To use built-in functions for running code a file is opened or newly saved and a project is defined by selecting a project category from the 'Project' menu.
 This opens a simple settings dialog.
+Project categories so far are Java, Perl, Python, R and HTML.<br>
+In a Java project, the built-in functions to compile sources and to create a Java-archive (jar) take into account packages and sub-packages.
+Also non-Java files may be included in compilation and a jar.<br>
-Project categories so far are Java, Perl, Python, R and HTML.
-A "generic" project may be as well defined to run self-chosen system commands.
-In a Java project, sources which maybe organized in packages can be compliled and packed in an executable Java-archive (jar).
-The program allows to set several projects which can be switched between in parallel and projects can be retrieved after a new start.
-The program includes a basic console, a file explorer and a basic syntax highlighting.
+The program allows to set several projects in parallel and projects can be retrieved after a new start.
+It includes a basic console, a file explorer and a basic syntax highlighting.
 <p>
 DOCUMENTATION<br>
 A more detailed description of the features, screenshots, a help site and code documentation